Guilderm/SnowballPlanner/Documents/Architecture Decision Record (ADR).md

 ## When to Create an ADR

-An ADR should be created whenever an [Architecturally Significant Requirements (ASRs)](https://en.wikipedia.org/wiki/Architecturally_significant_requirements) is made.
-An ASRs is any decision that affects the system’s structure, non-functional requirements (such as performance, scalability, or security), or the team's ability to deliver value efficiently.
+An ADR should be created whenever an [Architecturally Significant Requirement (ASR)](https://en.wikipedia.org/wiki/Architecturally_significant_requirements) is made.
+An ASR is any decision that affects the system’s structure, non-functional requirements (such as performance, scalability, or security).

 Some examples of decisions that require ADRs: